ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-champions-years-of-service-milestones.md

         We're always looking at ways to continually improve our culture and when reflecting on how we celebrate a staff milestone, we had the idea to dedicate a wall to those who had served 10 years or more.

-        When a staff member reaches the 10 Year Milestone, they're gifted with a Voucher, bottle of Bubbly and Chocolate Hamper.
+        When a staff member reaches their 10 Year Milestone, the company is pleased they're gifted with a Voucher, bottle of Bubbly and Chocolate Hamper.
 We also arrange a Domino's Delivery or Carrs Pasties Delivery at dinner time on the day, for all the team to enjoy - this goes down a treat!\

         \